tamaramueller/Peclides-Neuro/README.md

 ## Adjusting the code to your personal needs
 You can adjust the code to your needs, to use your own data sets, your own features and make your own predictions.
+The file config.py contains the names of the features, you can change that to adjust it to your needs.
+Also the file data.csv contains the data the random forest is trained on, you can use a different data set here.

 ## Information
 ### Data Set